3 Lessons About Setting Your Price Learned From a Vegas Prostitute

 Related: Four Rules for Pricing Products

-During our entire talk, she had been completely open.
-However, I had one question I was hesitant to ask.
-When we arrived at my hotel, I decided to go for broke: “If you don’t want to answer this question, that’s fine … but how much did you make last year?”
+Up to this point in our talk, she had been completely open.
+However, I had one question I hesitated asking.
+But we had arrived at my hotel, and I decided to go for broke: “If you don’t want to answer this question, that’s fine … but how much did you make last year?”

 “I worked almost every day and I made a little over $1 million,” she responded.